Sitefinity/Sitefinity-CLI/README.md

 * Recursive ('--recursive' parameter) -  Recursively migrates all the child pages/templates of the selected page/template.
 When migrating templates, the tool does not recursively migrate pages.
 * Replace ('--replace' parameter) - Replaces the content of the page.
 Valid only for pages.
 * Action ('--action' parameter) - The action to execute at the end of the migration - Save as Draft/Publish.
 Allowed values are: draft, publish.
+* SiteId ('--siteid' parameter) - The site id.
+When working with the non default site.

 **NOTE** All parameters can be manually specified in the appsettings.json file. **You need to manually create this file next to the sf.exe binary.**
 **EXAMPLE**